TallaMbunwe/TallaMbunwe/README.md

 ## Hi there 👋

-I’m a DevOps Engineer who’s passionate about automation, cloud infrastructure, and writing clean, reliable code that actually makes developers’ lives easier ✨ _special_ ✨.
+I’m a DevOps Engineer who’s passionate about automation, cloud infrastructure, and writing clean, reliable code that actually makes developers’ lives ✨ _easier_ ✨.

 I work mainly with Python and Microsoft Azure, building scalable solutions, designing robust CI/CD pipelines, and making sure apps run smoothly from dev to production.
 I’m also pretty comfortable in the container world—Docker, Kubernetes, Infrastructure as Code (IaC) using Terraform, and configuration management with Ansible.
 I specialize in building scalable, secure, and automated cloud environments that support modern development workflows and business needs.